gasiepgodoy/Edge-based-OpenPLC-and-Node-RED-for-MOAI/Node-RED-Image-Restore-Pilot-Plant/README.md

 ## From Docker-Hub:

-1 - Once Node-Red applications were conteinerized you can install from the public directory under the command:
+1 - Once Node-Red applications were containerized you can install from the public directory under the command:
       > docker pull eviana/pilot-plant-node-red-image:latest

 2 - And run the container via Docker Hub at rasp prompt: